Rachel Stevens – Sweet Dreams My L.A. Ex

 Chart run: 2-3-2-4-10-16-25-35-46-69

-Say what you like about ‘90s pop stars, but no-one could deny their work ethic.
+Say what you like about ‘90s pop stars, but no one could deny their work ethic.
 S Club 7 – or, by that point, just S Club – released their final single in June of 2003.
-Only three months later Rachel Stevens emerged with her first solo single, the curiously titled Sweet Dreams My L.A.
+Only three months later, Rachel Stevens emerged with her first solo single, the curiously titled Sweet Dreams My L.A.
 Ex.

 Sweet Dreams My L.A.
 Ex was a considerable chart success; it debuted at #2 during a fairly busy week and managed to outpace new releases from Westlife, Louise, Nickelback, Jamelia and – ironically – Justin Timberlake.
-The track peaked at #2 twice; both times it was held off the top spot by Black Eyed Peas with Where Is The Love (and yes, it is with further irony that Justin Timberlake was an uncredited guest vocalist on that track).
-And Rachel Stevens certainly wasn’t hanging around; if it had seemed a quick turnaround for her debut single then just a few weeks later her debut album, Funky Dory arrived.
-It was a risky strategy; there was momentum around Rachel as a solo artisté, and there was unlikely to be another hit on the album as big as Sweet Dreams My L.A.
+The track peaked at #2 twice; both times, it was held off the top spot by Black Eyed Peas with Where Is The Love (and it is with further irony that Justin Timberlake was an uncredited guest vocalist on that track).
+Sweet Dreams My L.A.
+Ex sold 202,000 copies overall, making it the 22nd biggest-selling single of 2003.
+It was an impressive debut indeed, and Rachel Stevens certainly wasn’t hanging around.
+Just a few weeks later, her debut album, Funky Dory arrived.
+There was momentum around Rachel Stevens as a solo artist and no guarantee of another hit on the album being as big as Sweet Dreams My L.A.
 Ex.
-But S Club weren’t a consistent album selling act, as their final studio effort Seeing Double had proven when it entered the chart at #17.
-Funky Dory made a slight improvement at least, peaking at #9.
-But already there was the sense that a follow-up single may prove challenging based on what was available.
+However, S Club weren’t a consistent album-selling act, as their final studio effort, Seeing Double, had proven when it entered the chart at #17.
+Funky Dory made a slight improvement, at least, peaking at #9.
+But already, there was the sense that a follow-up single may prove challenging based on what was available.

 Related posts: